NixOS/nix/doc/manual/src/language/values.md

   e.g. `~/foo` would be equivalent to `/home/edolstra/foo` for a user whose home directory is `/home/edolstra`.

-  Paths can also be specified between angle brackets, e.g.
-  `<nixpkgs>`.
-This means that the directories listed in the environment variable `NIX_PATH` will be searched for the given file or directory name.

   When an [interpolated string][string interpolation] evaluates to a path, the path is first copied into the Nix store and the resulting string is the [store path] of the newly created [store object].

   [store path]: ../glossary.md#gloss-store-path